Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 ### Prototype SysML Implementation

-1. Find the file `org.omg.sysml/src/org.omg.sysml/Alf.xtext`, right click on it, and select Run As > Generate Xtext Artifacts, to execute the Xtext generator.
-Repeat with `org.omg.sysml/src/org.omg.kerml.xtext/KerML.xtext` and `org.omg.sysml/src/org.omg.sysml.xtext/SysML.xtext`
+1. Find the file `org.omg.sysml/src/org.omg.kerml.xtext/KerML.xtext`, right click on it, and select Run As > Generate Xtext Artifacts, to execute the Xtext generator.
+Repeat with `org.omg.sysml/src/org.omg.sysml.xtext/SysML.xtext`

 2. Once the generation is complete, right click on project `org.omg.sysml`, and select Run As > Eclipse Application.
 This should launch a new runtime Eclipse instance.